SHOP THE BOXING DAY SALE NOW!

 Outerwear – Buyers Guide

 Your outerwear is your first point of defence for keeping the weather out.
 The quality of your outerwear is often a key point in your enjoyment of a bad weather day on the hill.
-This guide is aimed at providing you with the knowledge and resources to choose the right gear for your mountain adventures
+This guide is aimed at providing you with the tips and info you need to make buying the right gear simple.

 Waterproof and Breathability Ratings

-The Waterproof and Breathability ratings of your outerwear are a good place to start when it comes to picking out the perfect Ski Jacket or Pants.
+The Waterproof and Breathability ratings are a good place to start when it comes to picking out a Ski Jacket or Pants.
 In general, higher ratings will perform better in adverse conditions, although these ratings aren’t the only important factor.

 Waterproofing

 Waterproof Ratings are measured in mm’s of height using a water column.
 They range from 2,000mm (2k) up to 40,000mm (40k), with most options sitting at 10k, 15k, or 20k.
-Gore-Tex membranes are accepted to be rated at 28k waterproofing and are the gold standard for staying dry.
+Gore-Tex is accepted to be rated at 28k waterproofing and is the gold standard for staying dry.

 Rating (mm) Description Suitable Conditions